United for Our Neighbors: NorCal Wildfire Fund

 - Antelope Fire

 - Beckwourth Complex Fire

 - Lava Fire

 - Tennant Fire

 The 2020 Wildfire Season brought multiple blazes to the Northern California region and throughout the West Coast.
 United Way of Northern California (UWNC) responded to wildfires in our nine-county area, including the Northern Complex fire in Butte and Plumas counties, the Slater Fire in Siskiyou County, and the Zogg Fire in Shasta and Tehama counties, which have claimed lives and destroyed hundreds of homes.
-UWNC is providing financial support to individuals and to agencies that are working on the ground to assist survivors, evacuees and others impacted by the fires.
+UWNC has provided financial support to individuals and agencies assisting those impacted by the fires.

 The Zogg Fire started in Shasta County on September 27, 2020 and quickly grew in size due to warm and windy conditions.
 As of September 30, 2020, four fatalities have been confirmed and 146 structures have been destroyed in this 51,000 acre fire.
 For updated information on this wildfire, please visit the incident page.

 Our 211 NorCal service was immediately activated as the point of information for the Zogg Fire.
 Residents in the affected counties are able to call, text, or visit the 211NorCal.org webpage to access information on evacuation orders, available resources, and more.
 The Zogg Fire is ongoing and United Way of Northern California is monitoring the situation closely to determine the best ways to provide support.
 If you are able to do so, please donate to our Wildfire Relief fund.